 Variants of the mentioned genes could result in an LPL that doesn’t work as hard, for example, or PPARG that has trouble signalling efficiently.
 Due to these variations in how each person’s body deals with fat, the Mediterranean diet, rich in healthy fats, can be more beneficial for some than others.

-Your Basic Wellness Package includes a report on the effectiveness of the Mediterranean diet for your health and wellness.
+Your Nutrition Package includes a report on the effectiveness of the Mediterranean diet for your health and wellness.
 However, having a genetic predisposition for this trait may not necessarily mean it is practical or even maximally effective for you.
 This is due to the fact that a combination of different traits affect how you lose weight, which nutrients your body needs most, and even how easily you embrace a specific lifestyle change.
 Delve a little deeper and find out!

 What other traits should I look at?